XronTrix10/Telegram-Leecher/README.md

 - Easy To Use With Bot Commands ( Update 🔥 )
 - Powerful Video Converter, Convert Videos to mp4 / mkv ( New 🔥)
-- Get Restrricted Content From Telegram ( Beta Stage )
+- Get Restricted Content From Telegram ( Beta Stage )
 - Added Custom File Name Support
 - Download Multiple Files or Folders from Multiple Links
 - Support for Multi-Part Archive Extraction of all Type Extensions